 Add a couple of drops of liquid dishwashing soap to each container.
 Put the lids on the containers, tight.
 Now shake these babies up real good.
 Now, take a look at your containers.

 The soft water container should have more suds than the hard water container.
 Somewhere around an inch or so is normal for soft water.

 If you’re not seeing any suds in your soft water sample, here are a few simple things to check.

 First, make sure that your water softener is plugged in and powered up.
 This may seem pretty obvious, but if you’re like me, you’ve tripped a circuit breaker a time or two….or three…or four.

 Second, make sure your water softener has a good supply of salt.
 Salt doesn’t last forever.

 And third, make sure the bypass valve is not set to bypass the water softener.

 If none of those simple fixes work for you, the most common problem is a plugged venturi.
 You can clean the venturi, do a manual recharge and recheck your water hardness.
 This video will show you how to access that part and replace it if necessary.

-Check out our other videos and be sure and subscribe to our YouTube channel.
+Check out our other videos and be sure to subscribe to our YouTube channel.